elgw/kdtree/README.md

 The [K-d tree](https://en.wikipedia.org/wiki/K-d_tree) is a fun data structure, useful for finding k-nearest neighbours and neighbours within some distance in point clouds.
-The can of course also be used to construct kernel density estimators.
-Although they can be implemented for high dimensions, the benefit compared to brute force drops quickly with the number of dimensions as you can read on the Wiki page.
+The benefits it provides compared to brute force drops quickly with the number of dimensions as you can read on the Wiki page.

-This repo is used for some of my other projects and supports exactly what I need and nothing more.
+This repo supports exactly what I need and nothing more, so the functionality is quite minimal.
 I'd be happy if anyone else finds it useful and can send me a bug report now and then, or even a pull request :)

-Not bullet tested, so please use something else for what is important!
+Usual warnings applies, use with caution!

 ## Usage
 Below are examples of the supported methods: